vicsz/cloud-lab/README.md

 To send message, curl or point your browser to /sendmessage?input=YOUR_MESSAGE_STRING

 To receive messages, curl or point your browser to /getmessage

+## 15 - Spring Cloud

+** Discussion Item**

+Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems (e.g. configuration management, service discovery, circuit breakers, intelligent routing, micro-proxy, control bus, one-time tokens, global locks, leadership election, distributed sessions, cluster state).
+Coordination of distributed systems leads to boiler plate patterns, and using Spring Cloud developers can quickly stand up services and applications that implement those patterns.
+They will work well in any distributed environment, including the developer's own laptop, bare metal data centres, and managed platforms such as Cloud Foundry.

+### 15.1 - Spring Cloud Config

+Centralized external configuration management backed by a git repository.
+The configuration resources map directly to Spring `Environment` but could be used by non-Spring applications if desired.

+### 15.2 - Spring Cloud NetFlix

+Integration with various Netflix OSS components (Eureka, Hystrix, Zuul, Archaius, etc.).